cmgoffena13/DE-Capstone-Portfolio-2/README.md

 ## Introduction
 This portfolio project is designed to showcase my ability to learn new technologies in regards to streaming.
 Almost every technology chosen in this project I had limited knowledge in.
 Each section is commentary on the project that includes my learnings along the way.
 I wanted to understand how the stock market can be emotionally driven by news articles that may impact perception about certain stocks, in real-time.
 Overall, I had a lot of fun.
 Enjoy!

-To start my project I ended up investigating my data sources and building out the project locally using docker-compose.
-I later deployed the project to AWS and used Confluent for the streaming piece.

 ## Technology Choices
 From a skillset perspective I am proficient in SQL and Python, which led me to choose these tools: